So Blu

 So Blu is the debut album by American recording artist Blu Cantrell.
 It was released by Arista Records on July 31, 2001 in the United States.
-The album was primarily produced by Chris "Tricky" Stewart, with additional production from Dallas Austin, Jimmy Jam and Terry Lewis, Jason Rome, Don Vito, and Olliewood & Scrilla.
-It debuted at number eight on the US Billboard 200 chart and spawned the number-two hit "Hit 'Em Up Style (Oops!)".
+The album was primarily produced by Tricky Stewart, who oversaw the majority of the recording sessions, with additional production from Dallas Austin, Jimmy Jam and Terry Lewis, Jason Rome, Don Vito, and Olliewood & Scrilla.
+Cantrell herself was actively involved in the creative process, serving as a co-writer on half of the tracks in the album's final tracklist.